Hounshell/argparse-sh/README.md

 ### Float Arguments (--float or --number)

 Float arguments are also validated.
 The value provided must be parseable as a 64 bit floating point number.
-If an invalid argument is provided then argparse will fail with a message and an error code of 2.
+If an invalid argument is provided then argparse-sh will fail with a message and an error code of 2.
 Float arguments support all of the common argument parameters.

 **Important:** If a default value is provided it is not validated.
 You are responsible for ensuring